 Serious and sometimes fatal infections have been reported in patients receiving immunosuppressive agents including tocilizumab (see section 4.8).
 Treatment must not be initiated in patients with active infections (see section 4.3).
 Administration of tocilizumab must be interrupted if a patient develops a serious infection until the infection is controlled (see section 4.8).
 Healthcare professionals should exercise caution when considering the use of this medicinal product in patients with a history of recurring or chronic infections or with underlying conditions (e.g. diverticulitis, diabetes and interstitial lung disease) which may predispose patients to infections.

 Vigilance for the timely detection of serious infection is recommended for patients receiving immunosuppressive agents such as tocilizumab as signs and symptoms of acute inflammation may be lessened, due to suppression of the acute phase reactants.
 The effects of tocilizumab on C-reactive protein (CRP), neutrophils and signs and symptoms of infection must be considered when evaluating a patient for a potential infection.
-Patients (which includes younger children with sJIA or pJIA who may be less able to communicate their symptoms) and parents/guardians of sJIA or pJIA patients, should be instructed to contact their healthcare professional immediately when any symptoms suggesting infection appear, in order to assure rapid evaluation and appropriate treatment.
+Patients, (which includes younger children with sJIA or pJIA who may be less able to communicate their symptoms) and parents/guardians of sJIA or pJIA patients, should be instructed to contact their healthcare professional immediately when any symptoms suggesting infection appear, in order to assure rapid evaluation and appropriate treatment.

 Tuberculosis